zac-heisey/team-business/_pages/box.md

 ### **KEY LEARNINGS**

-* Supply and demand forecasting
+* The importance of understanding the customer and their needs (internal and external)
-* Competition in the “marketplace”
+* The importance of using this understanding to influence your vendors or internal suppliers
-* The impact of technology
+* How to adapt in a continuously changing environment
-* The role of advertising
+* How to troubleshoot and think creatively
-* The impact of quality (or lack thereof)
+* How to influence others
-* Looking at the bottom line (profitability)
+* How the engagement of the entire team is needed to achieve stronger business results
-* The challenge of the future, planning for the unforeseen
+* How to think of the whole business and not just your silo

 Teams typically have 4-5 members each, and a workshop is ideally between 16-30 people.
 Participants of all disciplines can participate.